Skip to main content

 Security

-The session workspace does not loosen the agent boundary against the rest of the system:
+The session workspace does not loosen the agent boundary against sensitive system paths:

 • The scratch dir lives under os.TempDir() ($TMPDIR on macOS, /tmp on Linux), with 0700 permissions on the session root.

-• Validators (engine.validatePath, SensitiveReadPaths.IsReadAllowed) keep enforcing the rest of the protections: blocks on sensitive paths (/etc/shadow, ~/.ssh, ~/.aws/, ~/.gnupg, etc.) and the project boundary.
+• Validators (engine.validatePath, SensitiveReadPaths.IsReadAllowed) keep enforcing the core protections: blocks on sensitive paths (/etc/shadow, ~/.ssh, ~/.aws/, ~/.gnupg, etc.) and the project boundary.

 • The @webfetch save_to_file confines writes to the scratch dir via filepath.Base + post-resolve check, even if the model passes an absolute path.